anshulyadav1791/js.notes/README.md

 ## Asynchronous
 Due to sychronous programmer, sometimes imp instructions get blocked due to some previous instructions, which causes a delay in the UI.
 Asynochronous code execution allows to execute next instructions immediately and doesn't block the flow.
+## Callbacks
+A callback is a function passed as an argumennt to another function.